 It is important that decisions of whether to suspend a market participant are made in a consistent and predictable way.
-Transparency around decision-making would allow other market participants to make informed decisions about their own entities, which should reduce the risk of widespread negative impacts (either on the financial stability of the NEM or on reliability of supply).
+Transparency around decision-making would allow other market participants to make informed decisions about their own entities, which should reduce the risk of widespread negative impacts (either on the financial stability of the NEM or on the reliability of the power system).

-Since information about a market participant entering external administration is publicly available, other market participants would benefit from AEMO notifying that it has decided not to suspend a market participant who is under external administration.
-The draft rule requires AEMO to publish a 'non-suspension notice' in such an event.
+Since information about a market participant entering external administration is publicly available, other market participants would benefit from AEMO notifying that it has decided not to suspend a market participant that is under external administration.
+The final rule requires AEMO to publish a 'non-suspension notice' in such an event.
 The notice would stress that the decision is reviewable at any time.
 The above is also applicable to any market registration that is not suspended following a partial suspension decision.